ALDL

+Project Center Chief Engineer Harry H. Lyon explains:

 A specification was written for the data link and provided to the service community by the project center service engineers in 1981 (XDE-5024B).

 This system was only vaguely standardized and suffered from the fact that specifications for the communications link varied from one model to the next.
 ALDL was largely used by manufacturers for diagnostics at their dealerships and official maintenance facilities.
 The connector is usually located under the dash on the driver's side of left-hand drive (LHD) vehicles, though this location was not standardized.

 For the assembly plant test system computer that was connected to this vehicle connector and known by the same name, see the article IBM Series/1.
 In the late 1980s the system was migrated to the ADTS system (ALDL Development and Test System) which utilized an industrialized IBM PC with custom interface hardware.

 Diagnostic connector

 There were at least four different connectors used with ALDL.
 General Motors implemented both a 5-pin connector and a 12-pin connector, with the 12 pin connector (Packard/Delco/Delphi part number 12020043) being used in the vast majority of GM cars.
 Lotus implemented a 10-pin connector.
 The pins are given letter designations in the following layouts (as seen from the front of the vehicle connector):